New Jersey Slip And Fall Accident Lawyer

 - Shipyards (five feet)

 - Longshoring operations (eight feet)

 In addition to the above-listed standards, OSHA regulations require that fall protection be provided in areas where employees work over dangerous machines and other hazardous apparatus (such as open containers of extremely hot, caustic or toxic substances) regardless of the fall distance above such machinery or equipment.
 In certain instances, OSHA also requires the use of safety harnesses and lines, safety nets, staircase railings and handrails as additional safety measures.

 Although prevention is the key to worker safety, fatal injuries often occur due to negligence or some unanticipated event.
 When an on-the-job accident does lead to the death of an employee, workers’ compensation insurance is there to help ease the financial burden that the loss of a loved one can entail.
 Every employer in New Jersey (with few exceptions) must carry workers’ comp insurance, which is a kind of “no-fault” insurance program that covers injuries and deaths resulting from work-related accidents.

-The legal team at the Law Offices of Jonathan F. Marshall can assist surviving family members recover the workers’ compensation death benefits under New Jersey law.
+A New Jersey slip and fall accident lawyer at our firm can assist surviving family members recover the workers’ compensation death benefits under New Jersey law.
 This is very important for any surviving spouses or dependent children who have lost a loved one as a result of a tragic workplace-related accident, especially in cases where the victim was the primary wage earner in the family.
 Under such circumstances, lost income is a large consideration when determining the family’s needs, but recovered benefits can also help defer other expenses, such as funeral/burial charges, as well as costs for medical treatment prior to the victim’s death.